Ruchita-Raghu/ruchita-raghu-portfolio/Progress at Work/At Work experiences.md

 <li> Microsoft Office Specialist Associate 2019 - Advanced Excel, Excel, Word, PowerPoint, Access </li>
 <li> Certified in Google Analytics </li>
 <li> Certificate of Completion - Introduction to Change Management </li>
-<li> Proficiency in using SQL, SQL Server (SSMS, SSAS, SSIS), Visual Studio, PowerBI, Python, R, VBA, Zoho Analytics </li>
+<li> Proficiency in using SQL, SQL Server (SSMS, SSAS, SSIS), Visual Studio, PowerBI, Python, R, VBA, Zoho Analytics, Tableau, JMP, Stata </li>
 <br>
 <h2> Lessons from work </h2>
-<p> My biggest lesson from all work experiences has been an effort to learn.
+<p> An effort to learn.
 No matter the rank or role, learning should never stop.
-I found it highly important and useful to take notes regarding everything I do.
-It starts with learning about the company through internal sites, meeting minutes, informational interviews and networking, and self-educating activities. </p>
+I found it highly important and useful to take notes regarding everything - learning about the company through internal sites, meeting minutes, informational interviews, networking, and self-educating activities. </p>
 <li> One of my companies followed EOS, Entrepreneurial Operating System, a people operating system not computer operating system.
 Just to understand the system, its benefits, and how the company worked with it, I created a notes sheet. </li>
 <li> Learning platforms at organizations are really beneficial for our professional skills development.
-During internships, I completed courses and obtained certifications relating to my work.</li>
+During internships, I completed courses and obtained certifications.</li>
 <li> Notes during networking are vital to value someone's time and advice.
-One of the companies I was wanting to join had a virtual networking event.
-I made use of the event to best understand the organization and its people.
-Here is how I encourage everyone to keep the networking effort going. </li>
+I encourage everyone to keep the networking effort going. </li>
 <a href='https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/raw/main/Progress%20at%20Work/Ruchita%20-%20Certifications%20at%20Work.zip'> <img src="https://user-images.githubusercontent.com/116829793/226446645-0bc4771d-5658-406a-9c4f-b03d6ca6b0b9.png" width=270 /> </a>
 <br>
 <br>